WHAT WE BELIEVE

 We believe it is the aim, duty, and privilege of every believer and local church fellowship to glorify God by responding as active participants in the Great Commission call of Jesus Christ to go and make disciples of all nations.
 We believe the primary focus and priority of this call is centered on efforts that establish, strengthen, and reproduce biblically-based churches, which will then plant churches that plant churches for future generations and God’s glory.

 & Office Times

-Enter the east facing entrance just south of the canopy entrance.
+Enter through the east facing canopy entrance, center door.